 In this article, you’ll find everything you need to know about the current GMAT exam pattern and format.

-Section | Time | Number of questions | Purpose |
+Section | Time | No. of Questions | Purpose |

-Quantitative Reasoning | 45 minutes | 21 questions | Evaluates problem solving skills |
+Quantitative Reasoning | 45 minutes | 21 questions | Evaluates problem-solving skills |

 Verbal Reasoning | 45 minutes | 23 questions | Assesses critical reasoning and reading comprehension |